rhuss/rhuss.github.io/_posts/2015-09-07-fish-pepper-announcement.md

 published: true
 ---

-When I had to create create multiple Docker base images which only differ slightly for some minor variations I couldn't avoid to feel quite dirty because of all the copying & pasting of Dockerfile fragments.
+When I had to  create multiple Docker base images which only differ slightly for some minor variations I couldn't avoid to feel quite dirty because of all the copying & pasting of Dockerfile fragments.
 We all know that this smells, but unfortunately Docker has only an answer for *inheritance* but not for *composition* of Docker images.
 Luckily there is now [fish-pepper][1], a multidimensional docker build generator, which steps into the breach in the meantime.

 <!-- more -->